nassarofficial/registreetool/README.md

 # Street View Annotation Too
-This is the official repo for Registree's Annotational Tool presented in "Name of Paper".
+This is the official repo for Registree's Annotational Tool presented in "Simultaneous multi-view instance detection with learned geometric soft-constraints".
 For the paper, and dataset check https://www.registree.ethz.ch/index.html.

 ## Usage:
    1. Clone the repository
    ```
-   git clone https://github.com/nassarofficial/RegisTree-Annotation-Tool && cd registreetool
+   git clone https://github.com/nassarofficial/registreetool && cd registreetool
    ```
    2. Install pip packages or dependencies
    ```